 AFTERNOON | Lunch and Exploring

 As America’s oldest city, St. Augustine is home to many architectural sites worthy of recognition.
-The historical homes from the second Spanish Period, 1783-1821, are especially significant due to the roles these sites played in St. Augustine’s past.
+The historical homes and Spanish style architecture from the second Spanish Period, 1783-1821, are especially significant due to the roles these sites played in St. Augustine’s past.

 A St. Augustine favorite for over 50 years, the cafe serves empanadas, picadillo and sandwiches made fresh daily.
 Homemade soup, gazpacho and salads complement freshly baked bread to satisfy the heartiest of appetites.

 The Ximenez-Fatio house is one of the nation’s best preserved historic Spanish boarding houses.
 The house was owned and operated by three successive women.
 Through the 19th Century, it set the standards for tourism and represented a shift in women owning property.

 Tour St. Augustine’s Oldest House with construction history dating back to 1723 and owned by a soldier named Thomas González.
 In 1812, it was the home of St. Augustine Mayor Geronimo Alvarez.
 Currently, the house belongs to the St. Augustine Historical Society.
 It is open daily for tours.

 This casually elegant restaurant in historic Downtown St. Augustine is inspired by Coastal Spanish cuisine.
 Influenced by the finest local ingredients and the city’s Spanish heritage, visitors can enjoy seasonal menus, world-class wine pairings, and live entertainment.

 Interactive Map – Spanish Heritage Itinerary